- Programs & Events

 Today, the museum’s permanent collection totals more than 60,000 works in a wide range of media and includes a survey of Western art from the fifteenth century to the present.
 The Zimmerli has particularly strong holdings in:

-Selections from these holdings, along with focused presentations of European art, art inspired by Japan, ancient Greek and Roman art, Pre-Columbian art, and American illustrations for children’s books, are always on view at the Zimmerli.
+Selections from these holdings, along with focused presentations of European art, art inspired by Japan, ancient Greek and Roman art, and American illustrations for children’s books, are always on view at the Zimmerli.

 The Zimmerli's American, European, and Russian works are included on Google Art Project.